Skip to main content

 Alternatively, you can also trigger to create and refresh pre-aggregated tables using API (coming soon).

-If you have a pipeline that builds the aggregated tables outside of Holistics (with tools like Airflow, dbt, etc.), you only need to map the table name to the pre-aggregate definition.
+If you prefer to build the aggregated tables outside of Holistics (with tools like Airflow, dbt, etc.), you can use ExternalPersistence to map those tables to your PreAggregate definitions.

 Dataset ecommerce {